josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 If you have the luxury, save money for your search.
 If you don't (if you just found yourself laid off, for example—I'm very sorry), start cutting expenses now.
 Sadly, but realistically: you don't know how long this might take.

 Steel yourself, in any case.
 It's likely to take at least 6–8 weeks to find a job in the current market, even in the best-case scenario.
 It'll most likely be longer, and quite possibly much longer.
 I say that not to scare you, but to prepare you for all contingencies.
 Settle in, and find sustainable pace; this will be a marathon, not a sprint.
-It's probably wise to extend your runway as far as it can go.
+It's probably wise to extend your financial runway as far as it can go.

 ### Get out there and network

 In this era, where everything is digital, the more of a personal connection you can make, and the more people you can make it with, the better off you'll be.

 It doesn't have to be just LinkedIn, or business-y meetups; you can do fun events, too (online or in person).
 Just make sure you're doing something to make you visible as a human, and to make some kind of actual connection with other humans.

 A great way to do this is to get involved with any local or regional organization you can find.
 Most cities and metro areas will have developer meetups, and probably some dev groups on Discord, Slack, Meetup, etc. There may even be Facebook groups, bulletin boards, and the like.

 Even if you aren't looking locally, I'd still recommend seeking out groups for professionals like you, especially in your area.
 Get involved, and get to know the members.
-Go wherever the crowd happens to be.
 If you can make in-person connections, they'll likely be your strongest, but online friends are real friends, too.

 <CalloutPlusQuote>